Eleven days, our fourth Iceland in eighteen months, walked one glacier and rode another

 Country

-Iceland · 1 effective
+Iceland · 1 effective (Germany twice in transit)

 Anchors

-1 (Reykjanes peninsula · 4th-visit base)
+1 (Reykjanes peninsula · the 4th-visit base)

 Hull area

-~200 km radius around Reykjavik
+~200 km radius around Reykjavík

 Path shape